EGGS-Artesvisuales/EGGS-Artesvisuales.github.io/ES/diagrama.md

   %% Enlaces
-  click A "mundo-exterior.html" "Ir a Representación del Mundo" click A1 "tangible.html" "Ir a Lo Tangible" click A1a "saturacion.html" "Ir a La Saturación" click A1a1 "la-peste.html" "Ir a La Peste" click A1a1a "peste-pinturas-infectadas.html" "Ir a Pinturas infectadas" click A1a1a1 "peste-pinturas-infectadas.html#soportes-tradicionales" "Ir a Pinturas Infectadas: soportes tradicionales" click A1a1a2 "peste-pinturas-infectadas.html#soportes-blandos" "Ir a Soportes Blandos" click A1a1b "desplazamiento-pintura.html" "Ir a Desplazamiento de la Pintura" click A1a1b1 "espacio-domestico.html" "Ir a Espacio Doméstico" click A1a1b2 "espacio-publico.html" "Ir a Espacio Público" click A1a1b3 "espacio-rural.html" "Ir a Espacio Rural / Natural" click A1a2 "lo-invisible.html" "Ir a Lo Invisible" click A1a2a "pinturas-wifi.html" "Ir a Pinturas Wi‑Fi" click A1b "la-tecnologia.html" "Ir a La Tecnología" click A1b1 "la-ia.html" "Ir a La IA" click A1b2 "lo-espacial.html" "Ir a Lo Espacial" click A1b3 "telecomunicaciones.html" "Ir a Telecomunicaciones" click A2 "intangible.html" "Ir a Lo Intangible" click A2a "el-capitalismo.html" "Ir a El Capitalismo" click A2a1 "el-colgado.html" "Ir a El Colgado" click A2a2 "mr-burns.html" "Ir a Mr. Burns"
+  click A "mundo-exterior.html" "Ir a Representación del Mundo" click A1 "tangible.html" "Ir a Lo Tangible" click A2 "intangible.html" "Ir a Lo Intangible" click A1a "saturacion.html" "Ir a La Saturación" click A1a1 "la-peste.html" "Ir a La Peste" click A1a1a "peste-pinturas-infectadas.html" "Ir a Pinturas infectadas" click A1a1a1 "peste-pinturas-infectadas.html#soportes-tradicionales" "Ir a Soportes tradicionales" click A1a1a2 "peste-pinturas-infectadas.html#soportes-blandos" "Ir a Soportes blandos" click A1a1b "desplazamiento-pintura.html" "Ir a Desplazamiento de la Pintura" click A1a1b1 "espacio-domestico.html" "Ir a Espacio Doméstico" click A1a1b2 "espacio-publico.html" "Ir a Espacio Público" click A1a1b3 "espacio-rural.html" "Ir a Espacio Rural / Natural" click A1a2 "lo-invisible.html" "Ir a Lo Invisible" click A1a2a "pinturas-wifi.html" "Ir a Pinturas Wi-Fi" click A1b "la-tecnologia.html" "Ir a La Tecnología" click A1b1 "la-ia.html" "Ir a La IA" click A1b2 "lo-espacial.html" "Ir a Lo Espacial" click A1b3 "telecomunicaciones.html" "Ir a Telecomunicaciones" click A2a "el-capitalismo.html" "Ir a El Capitalismo" click A2a1 "el-colgado.html" "Ir a El Colgado" click A2a2 "mr-burns.html" "Ir a Mr. Burns"